Professional Experience

 In college, I fell in love even more with books and ideas.
 Even though I knew it wouldn’t pay the bills, I couldn’t help but pursue English and Philosophy.
 Interspersed in my college days were stints on both coasts, seeking the lives I was reading about.

-While I’ve worked a variety of of jobs in my life, I found the most joy in those focused on helping others.
+While I’ve worked a variety of jobs in my life, I’ve found the most joy in those focused on helping others.
 This led me to therapy.
-Nothing has been more professionally meaningful to me than helping people find solutions to their concerns, feel better, and heal.
+Nothing has been more professionally meaningful to me than helping people figure out their concerns, solve problems, and heal.

-Today, I love my work.
-But even more – I love my wife and children.
-I still greatly enjoy nature; hiking, backpacking, pretending I can rock climb.
+Today, my greatest joy is spending time with my wife and children.
+I still love nature, hiking, backpacking, and pretending I can rock climb.
 Playing the drums eventually gave way to the ukulele and recently the guitar (easier for the little ones to sleep through).
-I also continue to be fascinated by the study of subtle energy related to healing and growth.
+And I continue to be fascinated by the study of subtle energy as well as the spiritual path that has opened for me.

 I am a father, a husband, a son, a brother, a friend, a writer, a teacher, a forever-student, and a therapist.